 The grade level language standards above should be integrated into your planning.
 You may want to teach grammar mini-lessons to the whole class, small groups, and/or individuals.
 In addition to the grade level expectations above, students may need additional grammar instruction based upon their individual progress.
-Please utilize student work to determine what a student knows and is able to do and what a student might need next.
+Please utilize the lessons found in the spiral Patterns of Power "Inviting Young Writers into the Conventions of Language Grades 1-5 for students who are not quite ready for the Pop Plus Grade 5 extension lessons.